Financial planning tools and services to put you on the path to the future you want

-Here she offers you her Social Security expertise with 7 insider tips for getting the most from Social Security.
+Here she offers you her Social Security expertise with six insider tips for getting the most from Social Security.
 If you like following concepts, be sure to listen to Franklin’s interview with Steve Chen, founder of NewRetirement, for even more great ideas for maximizing your benefits.

 Mary Beth does not mince words on this guidance, “It’s critical that people understand that although they can claim Social Security benefits as early as age 62, their benefits will be permanently reduced for the rest of their life if they do.
 For married couples, it also means a possible reduction in survivor benefits for the remaining spouse.
-And if you collect SS benefits early and continue to work, your benefits could be temporarily reduced or eliminated if you earn more than $15,720 in 2016.
+And if you collect SS benefits early and continue to work, your benefits could be temporarily reduced or eliminated if you earn more than $15,720 in 2016 [$21,240 in 2023].
 Benefits lost to the earnings cap are restored at full retirement age.”

 Getting the most from Social Security means waiting to start benefits.
 The only true exception to this rule is if you know that you will not live very long.

-“Consider whether you can afford to wait until age 70 to claims Social Security when benefits are worth the maximum amount.
+“Consider whether you can afford to wait until age 70 to claim Social Security when benefits are worth the maximum amount.
 For every year you postpone claiming beyond FRA up to age 70, your benefits would grow by 8% per year, possibly boosting your retirement benefit to 132% of your FRA amount.”